MarcVivas/PLL-Lexical-analysis/README.md

 `TRANSITIONS` is a reserved word that is always followed by the operator `=>` to indicate the set of transitions of the automata.
 In other programming languages `TRANSITIONS` can be seen as `String, int, char...`

 #### Set of transitions
 The transitions of the automata represent the change of state that the automata goes through when it receives a specific input symbol.
 The transitions are defined by a state, an input symbol in square brackets `[]`, 3 points `...` and the state that the automata goes to after reading the input symbol.
 If the automata can go to multiple states after reading the input symbol, the states are separated by commas.
-The transitions are separated by `\n`.
+The transitions are separated by `;`.

 Example:
 ```
 TRANSITIONS =>
-->q0[a]...q1
+->q0[a]...q1;
-->q0[b]...t3,t44
+->q0[b]...t3,t44;
-t3[a]...k2->, q1
+t3[a]...k2->, q1;
 <=
 ```
 > The end of the definition is marked by `<=`.